Florida congressman Steube injured after falling off ladder - NewsBreak

 Florida congressman Steube injured after falling off ladder

-Steube spent the night in the intensive care unit where doctors are still assessing several serious injuries suffered in Wednesday 25-foot (7.6-meters) fall.
+Steube spent the night in the intensive care unit after Wednesday’s 25-foot (7.6-meters) fall.
 His injuries are not considered life-threatening, a statement posted on Twitter said.
+A update later Thursday said he remained hospitalized but had left the ICU.

 “He is making progress and in good spirits,” the statement said.